ms-iot/content/en-US/win10/samples/PythonBlinkyServer.md

 {% include VerifiedVersion.md %}

-We'll create a simple Python Blinky Web Server app and connect a LED to your Windows 10 IoT Core device (Raspberry Pi 2 or MinnowBoard Max).
+We'll create a simple Python Blinky Web Server app and connect a LED to your Windows 10 IoT Core device (Raspberry Pi 2 or 3 or MinnowBoard Max).
 Be aware that the GPIO APIs are only available on Windows IoT Core, so this sample cannot run on your desktop.

 ### Set up your PC